alexallmont/pydiffsol/README.md

 with `diffsol-llvm17` and `suitesparse` and assumes that you have these installed, for example on macos with `brew install llvm@17 suite-sparse` or for debian-flavoured linux `apt install llvm-17 libsuitesparse-dev`.
-If you have a different configuration, you need to edit `tasks.json`.
+If you have a different configuration, you may need to edit `tasks.json` and `settings.json`.

 The python path is hard-coded in `launch.json` to `.venv/bin/activate` (this is the default when running `uv` in macos or Linux).
 If you have pip-installed